 When Life-Saving Medical Care is Needed, Experience Matters

-Severe eating disorders are the only mental illnesses regularly accompanied by dangerous, life-threatening medical complications.
+Severe eating disorders are often accompanied by dangerous, life-threatening medical complications.
 Significant medical instability results from progressive malnutrition, purging behaviors and blood chemistry abnormalities, and compromises virtually all of the body’s vital organs and systems.

 ACUTE’s private, hospital-based medical telemetry unit at Denver Health Medical Center in Denver, Colorado only treats these complex medical issues in patients with extreme forms of eating disorders and severe malnutrition.